VladimirPrukov/FashionSh0p/README.md

 Тhis project is for educational purposes.
-FashionWave is a simple e-commerce web application built with ASP.NET MVC.
+FashionSh0p is a simple e-commerce web application built with ASP.NET MVC.
 This project allows users to browse products, add them to a shopping cart, and place orders.

 📌 Features